benblack769/benblack769.github.io/posts/projects/sound-eval.md

 We want a single way of capturing all this information into a single, easily analyzable vector.
 Custom uses can use standardized algorithms to use these vectors for whatever they may want.

+### Usage information

+Full code and much details on useage can be found on the [github page](https://github.com/weepingwillowben/sound-eval)

 ## Model

 This model is inspired by Thomas Miktov's work on word-to-vec and doc-to-vec.
 These two natural language processing models, distributed through popular distributions like gensim, are still quite popular today, especially among a more applied research community.
 This is despite these methods being crushed on basically every relevant benchmark they have been applied to in 2017 and 2018.